-The Department of National Security Affairs (NSA) is one of the nation’s largest and most vibrant graduate teaching departments in national and international security studies.
-Our program is rooted in both intellectual rigor and an understanding of the need for professional relevance to our students.
+The Department of National Security Affairs (NSA) at the U.S. Naval War College is one of the nation’s largest and most vibrant graduate teaching departments in national and international security studies.
+Our educational programs are rooted in both intellectual rigor and an understanding of the imperative for professional relevance.

 The NSA Department offers distinctive courses of study within each of the college's two master's degree programs.
 These 8-credit courses are each core curricular requirements within these programs that provide all students with a broad grounding in contemporary security studies with multidisciplinary foundations in international relations, regional studies, foreign policy analysis, leadership studies, and other cognate fields.